samjwill/nvim-unception/README.md

 buffer under the cursor (the terminal buffer) with the first file/directory argument specified.

-# Requirements

-Requires Neovim 0.7 or later and a bash or somewhat bash-like shell.
-Basically, the shell must be capable of running the `realpath` and `mktemp` commands, and treat `/` as the file separator.

 # Limitations

 This plugin is experimental and probably has some unaccounted for